Black Phoenix: Third World Perspective on Contemporary Art and Culture

-More than a decade after ‘60s liberation movements and the historic Bandung and Tricontinental Conferences, which called for social and political alignment and solidarity to dismantle Western imperialism and (neo)colonialism, Black Phoenix issued a rallying call for the formation of a Third World, liberatory arts and culture movement on the eve of Margaret Thatcher’s election in 1979.
-Both international and national in scope, Black Phoenix positioned diasporic and colonial histories at the center of an evolving anti-racist and -imperialist consciousness in late 1970s Britain—one that would yield complex and nuanced discourses of race, class, and postcolonial theory in England in the decade that followed.
-A precursor to the British Black Arts Movement which formed in 1982 and encompassed such cultural practitioners as the Black Audio Film Collective and cultural studies theorist Stuart Hall, Black Phoenix proposed a horizon for blackness beyond racial binaries, across the Third World and the colonized of the interior in the West.
+More than a decade after the liberation movements of the 1960s and the historic Bandung and Tricontinental Conferences, which called for social and political alignment and solidarity among the nations of Africa, Asia, and Latin America in order to dismantle Western imperialism and (neo)colonialism, Black Phoenix issued a rallying cry for the formation of a liberatory arts and culture movement throughout the Third World.
+International in scope, Black Phoenix positioned diasporic and colonial histories at the center of an evolving anti-racist and anti-imperialist consciousness in late 1970s Britain and beyond—one that would yield complex and nuanced discourses of race, class, and postcolonial theory in the decade that followed.
+Black Phoenix proposed a horizon for Blackness that transcended racial binaries, across the Third World and the West.

-Contributors include art critics, scholars, artists, poets, and writers, including Rasheed Araaen and Mahmood Jamal, Guy Brett, Kenneth Coutts-Smith, Ariel Dorfman, Eduardo Galeano, N. Kilele, Babatunde Lawal, David Medalla, Ayyub Malik, Susil Sirivardana, and Chris Wanjala.
+Contributors include art critics, scholars, artists, poets, and writers, including Rasheed Araaen (Pakistan) and Mahmood Jamal (Pakistan), Guy Brett (UK), Kenneth Coutts-Smith (UK), Ariel Dorfman (Chile), Eduardo Galeano (Uruguay), N. Kilele (Tanzania), Babatunde Lawal (Nigeria), David Medalla (Philippines), Ayyub Malik (Pakistan), Susil Siriwardena (Sri Lanka), and Chris Wanjala (Kenya).

 8.3 x 11.8 inches